genieincodebottle/generative-ai/GenAI_Roadmap.md

 </div>
 <hr></hr>

-### 0. GenAI Crash Course for Beginners (~3 Hr)
+### 0. GenAI Crash Course for Beginners (Optional) (~3 Hr)

 >This is a nice video to refresh your high-level overview of generative AI in brief.
+This is optional.

 * [![YouTube](https://img.shields.io/badge/YouTube-Video-green)](https://www.youtube.com/watch?v=d4yCWBGFCEs)
 * Replace the OpenAI LLM used anywhere with the free Google’s Gemini Pro API-based LLM.